 The GWP Statutes specify that individuals cannot become Partners of GWP.
 However, individuals are important contributors to the work of the GWP.

 The development of the GWP network and partnerships has been built on the efforts of both institutions and individuals.
-The institutional approach has a greater potential to promote action, access funding and create a sense of community ownership while individuals bring in considerable expertise and social capital.
+The institutional approach has a greater potential to promote action, access funding, and create ownership while individuals bring in expertise and social capital.
 For example, some of the successes achieved to-date in terms of influencing governments to adopt IWRM have been achieved through the work of individuals.